Mm24/mariamonzon.github.io/know-how/scrum/0-scrum-guide.md

 If the Definition of Done for an increment is part of the standards of the organization, all Scrum Teams must follow it as a minimum.
 If it is not an organizational standard, the Scrum Team must create a Definition of Done appropriate for the product.

 The Developers are required to conform to the Definition of Done.
 If there are multiple Scrum Teams working together on a product, they must mutually define and comply with the same Definition of Done.

-## End Note

-Scrum is free and offered in this Guide.
-The Scrum framework, as outlined herein, is immutable.
-While implementing only parts of Scrum is possible, the result is not Scrum.
-Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices.

-## Acknowledgements

-### People

-Of the thousands of people who have contributed to Scrum, we should single out those who were instrumental at the start: Jeff Sutherland worked with Jeff McKenna and John Scumniotales, and Ken Schwaber worked with Mike Smith and Chris Martin, and all of them worked together.
-Many others contributed in the ensuing years and without their help Scrum would not be refined as it is today.

-### Scrum Guide History

-Ken Schwaber and Jeff Sutherland first co-presented Scrum at the OOPSLA Conference in 1995.
-It essentially documented the learning that Ken and Jeff gained over the previous few years and made public the first formal definition of Scrum.

-The Scrum Guide documents Scrum as developed, evolved, and sustained for 30-plus years by Jeff Sutherland and Ken Schwaber.
-Other sources provide patterns, processes, and insights that complement the Scrum framework.
-These may increase productivity, value, creativity, and satisfaction with the results.

-The complete history of Scrum is described elsewhere.
-To honor the first places where it was tried and proven, we recognize Individual Inc., Newspage, Fidelity Investments, and IDX (now GE Medical).